Genre focus area: character descriptions, narrative writing and writing reports.

 - Punctuating sentences accurately using fullstops.
 This then moves onto using commas, speech marks, exclamation marks, and question marks.

-This term children are given the opportunity to share news in a small group and class situation.
+This term children are given the opportunity to share news in a small group and in a class situation.
 They are asked to share personal, national or international news.

 Key skills being developed: